 - Pr > |t| – The p-value is the two-tailed probability computed using the t distribution.
 It is the probability of observing a greater absolute value of t under the null hypothesis.
 For a one-tailed test, half this probability.

-- If the p-value is less than the pre-specified alpha level of 0.05 we will conclude that mean is statistically significantly different from zero.
+- If the p-value is less than the pre-specified alpha level of 0.05 we will conclude that the mean is statistically significantly different from zero.
 In this example, the p-value for length is greater than 0.5.
 So we conclude that the mean for length is not significantly different from 4 cm.

 Two sample t-test

 The hypothesis for a two-sample t-test is::The population means of the two groups are equal. :The population means are not equal.

-The underlying data for two-sample t-test are random samples and are independent.
+The underlying data for the two-sample t-test are random samples and are independent.
 Another assumption is that the populations are normally distributed with equal variances.

 A biologist experimenting with plant growth designs an experiment in which 15 seeds are randomly assigned to one of the two fertilizers and the height of the resulting plant is measured after 2 weeks.
 She wants to know if one of the fertilizers provides more vertical growth than the other.